eldridgea/pwchange-synced/README.md

 # pwchange-synced
-### Want your LUKS boot password and user password to stay synced?
-This does that.
+### Password change tool which updates both LUKS and user passwords simultaneously

 | :exclamation:   not production ready in any way whatsoever :exclamation: |
 |-------------------------------------------------------------|